 Concurrent editing

-You and collaborators can edit the same API definition simultaneously.
+Multiple users can edit the same API definition simultaneously.
 However, when somebody saves their changes, they can overwrite the changes made by others.
 To prevent data loss, during editing, SwaggerHub displays a warning every time someone saves their changes to the definition:

 To avoid data loss in this case, we recommend that you save your API to a file and then merge it with the API stored in SwaggerHub.
 You can merge specifications by using the SwaggerHub Compare and Merge feature, or by using some external merge tool.